 M.P.A., UNC-Chapel Hill; B.A. from UNC-Chapel Hill in Public Policy Analysis; Public Executive Leadership Academy, UNC School of Government

-Areas of Expertise: Local government operations, strategic planning, capital project planning, facilitation, public policy assessment, park development, economic development, community involvement in policing, public engagement
+Areas of Expertise: Local government operations, strategic planning, facilitation, public policy assessment, parks & recreation, emergency management, economic development, community involvement in policing, public engagement, emotional intelligence